kaikai581/kaikais-git-blog/_posts/2018-11-06-mixture-model-with-kda.md

 The neutrino beams are not pure.
 In the forward horn current (FHC) mode, the beam is mostly composed of muon neutrinos, $\nu_\mu$.
 However, there is a small amount of muon antineutrino contamination in the beam, and this is called wrong sign contamination.
 Likewise, in the reversed horn current (RHC) mode, there is $\nu_\mu$ contamination in the antineutrino beam.
 In RHC, however, the wrong sign proportion is much higher than that in FHC, predominantly due to the higher interaction cross section of $\nu_\mu$ than $\bar{\nu}_\mu$.

 The wrong sign component is easily measured if a magnetic field is applied to the detectors.
-However, since NOvA detectors are not magnetized, it becomes very difficult to estimate the wrong sign background.
+However, since our detectors are not magnetized, it becomes very tricky to estimate the wrong sign background.

 ### Wrong Sign Classification

 My colleagues have been looking into this problem and made impressive achievements.
-For example, one of the methods is to train a classifier with engineered features that best separates wrong sign from signal.
-The algorithm used here is the very popular one in high energy physics, the Boosted Decision Tree (BDT).
-Here is the result from ROOT's TMVA multivariate analysis package.
+For example, one of the methods is to train a classifier with engineered features that best separates wrong sign from right sign.
+The algorithm used here is a very popular one in high energy physics for particle identification, the Boosted Decision Tree (BDT).
+Here is the result obtained with ROOT's TMVA multivariate analysis package.

 ### References